ehsanul/ehsanul.com/content/blog/brick.md

 Playing Rocket League well is a high bar.
 It involves predicting the motion of the ball and other players, planning your moves and executing them, positioning, strategizing, and more.
-Rather than attempt to meet that high bar, for now, I'll settle for a much more modest achievement: scoring a goal.
+For now, I'll settle for a much more modest achievement: scoring a goal.
 More specifically, I would like to build a bot that can hit the ball towards the net, regardless of the ball or car's starting state.

 Solving this for certain starting states does seem relatively trivial.
 For example, if the car is facing the ball and the ball is between the car and the